Old Bill Williams

 William Sherley "Old Bill" Williams (January 3, 1787 – March 14, 1849) was a noted mountain man and frontiersman, known as Lone Elk to the Native Americans.
 Fluent in several languages, Williams served as an interpreter for the government and led several expeditions to the West.
-He married into the Osage Nation, having two children who both married John Allen Mathews.
+He married into the Osage Nation, having two children, each of whom married John Allen Mathews.